HL7/daf-research/pages/_includes/daf-research-developer.md

 * Set Task.status as completed if everything completes normally.
 * In case of exception, Set Task.status as Failed and Set Task.output.type as Reference but Task.output.valueReference will point to the OperationOutcome resource instance.

-#### Guidance on the profiles to be used to map FHIR Resources to PCORnet Common Data Model
+#### Guidance on the profiles to be used to map FHIR Resources to PCORnet CDM

 The [PCORnet CDM] is a consensus artifact that has been adopted by PCORnet as a model for Data Marts which can then be queried by Researchers.
 Since this is a different data model than FHIR the following guidance can be used to extract data so that PCORnet CDM can be appropriately populated.
 However data extraction programs have to be aware that vendors may be supporting just DAF-Core or a subset of DAF-Core for their initial implementation and hence may not have all the PCORnet CDM data elements available.
+Implementers should prepare for significant heterogeneity in source data and budget time and resources accordingly not only for data extraction, but for transformation and loading depending on approaches used for extraction.

 As one can see there are a few new resources that would be proposed and created for an effective mapping of [PCORnet CDM] to FHIR and vice versa.
 These New Resources will be proposed to the appropriate HL7 WGs based on pilot implementations and feedback.
 Similarly extensions required will be proposed and added to the profiles after pilot implementations are completed.
 Profiles which are not DAF-Core are annotated accordingly in the table below.